• Skip to primary navigation

 Long Island Wills Lawyers

-Contact our law firm for excellent counsel in developing your last will and testament.
-We have helped countless clients avoid devastating family issues by drafting legally sound estate documents.
-This can prevent a family dispute, help your family avoid probate, and protect your wealth from being distributed in a manner other than how you would choose.
+Contact our law firm for counsel in developing your last will and testament.
+We have helped thousands of clients avoid devastating family issues by drafting legally sound estate documents.
+Having a will ensures your wishes are known and can smooth the transition through the necessary probate process, which is the court procedure for validating the will.
+This approach prevents family disputes and protects your wealth from being distributed in a manner other than how you would choose.

-Reach out to our talented legal team today for a consultation to see how we can help you.
+Reach out to our talented legal team today and schedule a free consultation to see how we can help you.
 Call (516) 253-1366 right away for more information.

 What Does a Will Do?

 In the state of New York, a will serves many functions.
-Firstly, it names important people who will assist in the execution of your estate.
+Firstly, it names important people who will assist in executing your estate.

-• Executor – The person named executor in your will carries out your instructions and should be someone you trust implicitly.
+• Executor – The person named executor in your will carries out your instructions after death and should be someone you trust implicitly.

-• Guardian for minor children – A will also designates a guardian for your surviving children who are still minors.
+• Guardian for minor children – A will is a critical document for parents, as it names the guardian you want caring for your surviving minor children.

 Another critical function of a will is to list each beneficiary of your estate.
-This can include adult children, grandchildren, your spouse, parents, and other loved ones.
+The beneficiaries include adult children, grandchildren, your spouse, parents, and other loved ones.
 It is important to note that, without a will, the surrogate’s court in New York cannot distribute funds to anyone other than close family members.
-This means beloved friends and distant relations would receive nothing.
+This means beloved friends and distant relatives would receive nothing.
 Having a will ensures your assets go to the people you care about most.

 What Happens to an Estate if a Person Dies Without a Will?

+What Happens to an Estate if a Person Dies Without a Will?
 Dying intestate, or without a will, can create significant problems for your loved ones.
-For one thing, your estate will go through probate.
-During this process, your family members will have to wait on the court to divide the inheritance you left behind.
-Probate, or surrogate’s court as it is known in New York, can be expensive and time-consuming.
+For one thing, your estate will go through the intestacy process.
+During this process, which is overseen by the court, your family members must wait for the court to divide the inheritance you left behind according to New York law.
+This court proceeding, or surrogate’s court as it is called, can be expensive and time-consuming.
 It also results in a lack of privacy as your assets become public knowledge.

 During probate, a judge assigns your assets to family members according to state regulations.
 This means that your favorite charities or close friends may receive nothing from your estate.